bryanee23/Computer-Vision-NBA/README.md

 Image requirements of a person to identify:
 -	Save 3-4 pictures of an NBA player to be identified into a folder
 -	Images should only contain the person to be identified
--	Save folder as “(First name of player) (Last name of player)“, example: "Stephen Curry"
+-	Save folder as “(First name of player) (Last name of player)“; example: "Stephen Curry"
 - Then follow the steps on the screen

 Samples (playback speed was increased to shorten video duration):
 - <a href="https://drive.google.com/file/d/1wL7EyNAajq060LifrQtv-5wWWLIDzKNX/view?usp=sharing">Demo Video 1</a>
 - <a href="https://drive.google.com/file/d/1DrNX3qVt9I_ONk5uQ-fAIn3lxyiZ24GM/view?usp=sharing">Demo Video 2</a>

 <br/>
 ---

 ## Features
 -	<a href="https://opencv.org/">OpenCV</a>